MIAMS

 Q: What happens if we don’t reach an agreement in mediation?

-A: If mediation is unsuccessful, you can choose to proceed with traditional legal representation.
+A: If mediation is unsuccessful, you can choose to proceed with traditional legal representation

 Is Mediation Right For You?